srilakshmikanthanp/quicknote/README.md

 ### Installation

-Go to [Releases](https://github.com/srilakshmikanthanp/quicknote/releases) and download the latest version of the installer.
+Go to [Releases](https://github.com/srilakshmikanthanp/quicknote/releases) and download the latest & suitable version to Your Platform.

 #### Linux